• Menu

 Inflammatory foods include all grains, nightshades, seeds, eggs, nuts, and more.
 You can learn about the Autoimmune Protocol here.
 This protocol is one of the best ways to get your inflammation under control and heal faster.

-Get Your Thyroid Hormones Tested.
+Get Your Thyroid Hormones Tested

 The favorite test of the doctors I partner with is the saliva test.
 Blood tests give us a very small window to look through into what is going on in the body while the saliva test gives an entire day’s picture of what is going on.
 It is the best way to see when something is off, how severe it is, and the best protocol to get your hormones back into balance. (source)